agoda-com/agoda-kraft/README.md

 We welcome contributions!
 If you've found a bug or have a feature request, please open an issue.
 If you'd like to contribute code, please fork the repository and submit a pull request.

-Remember, static code analysis isn't about enforcing, its about educating people, there's a reason we write code in a particular way to keep it consistent and have less bugs, we all should be brought in and understand why we are writing code in a particular way.
-Let code analysis tools be a teacher, not a police officers, and it'll make for better engineering culture.
+Remember, static code analysis isn't about enforcing; it's about educating people.
+There's a reason we write code in a particular way to keep it consistent and have fewer bugs.
+We all should be brought in and understand why we are writing code in a particular way.
+Let code analysis tools be teachers, not police officers, and it'll make for a better engineering culture.

 ## License